-Guiding Quest ions Ideas to Consider Scenario 2.
-What cha periods o 3.
-Which st by interm learning?
-4. As updat made, ho more inc to be in p when rem ng questions under Scenario 1, 2, and Scenario 3 allenges arise due to intermittent of virtual learning? udents are most affected nittent transitions to remote tes for Tier 1 instruction are being ow can Tier 1 be modified to be lusive?
-What guidance will need place to support decisions around nediation/RTI are appropriate in learning environments?
-All ideas under Scenario 1, Scenario 2, and Scenario 3.
-Set expectations for all schools to develop a family check-in protocol ahead of school closures.
-Check-in protocols should include: Identification of team members who are prepared to initiate and oversee this protocol upon closure to minimize time students and families are out of contact.
-Identification of a central point person (i.e., teacher, school leader) to reach out to each student and/or family Procedure for tracking outreach and escalating to school leaders if teachers are unable to teach a student and/or family.
-Be informed by information collected during school closures regarding difficult-to-reach families.
-Identify strategies to leverage during in-person instruction to establish strong communication channels, especially with families and students who were difficult to reach during previous school closures.
-Provide technology to use in person from the start of the year and encourage school leaders and teachers to incorporate potential virtual learning platforms into the school setting.
+Guiding Questions Ideas to Consider 1.
+All guiding questions under Scenario 1, Scenario 2, and Scenario 3 All ideas under Scenario 1, Scenario 2, and Scenario 3.
+Set expectations for all schools to develop a family check-in protocol ahead of school 2.
+What challenges arise due to intermittent closures.
+Check-in protocols should include: 3.
+Which students are most affected by intermittent transitions to remote learning?
+Identification of team members who are prepared to initiate and oversee this protocol upon closure to minimize time students and families are out of contact.
+Identification of a central point person (i.e., teacher, school leader) to reach out to each student and/or family 4.
+As updates for Tier 1 instruction are being made, how can Tier 1 be modified to be Procedure for tracking outreach and escalating to school leaders if teachers are unable to teach a student and/or family. more inclusive?
+What guidance will need to be in place to support decisions around Be informed by information collected during school closures regarding difficult-to- reach families. when remediation/RTI are appropriate in different learning environments?
+Identify strategies to leverage during in-person instruction to establish strong communication channels, especially with families and students who were difficult to reach during previous school closures. • Provide technology to use in person from the start of the year and encourage school leaders and teachers to incorporate potential virtual learning platforms into the school setting.
 This will increase student familiarity with procedures should school need to transition to virtual instruction.
 Establish expectations for students to bring to school and take home certain instructional materials every day.